Administrative Contact: Lieutenant Brett Keith

-The Assistant Chief of Police is responsible for the administration of internal investigations.
+The Deputy Chief of Police is responsible for the administration of internal investigations.
 Certain allegations, such as corruption, brutality, criminal violations etc., require a formal internal affairs investigation.
 Complaints of a lesser nature may be investigated by a police supervisor outside the employee's chain of command.
 The Department could also utilize other agencies to investigate criminal allegations against the officer.
 The disposition of all investigations are forwarded to the Assistant Chief of Police

 WHAT WILL HAPPEN TO THE OFFICER?

 If the investigation reveals misconduct, the officer will be disciplined according to the seriousness of the rules violation.
 Disciplinary actions range from oral reprimand to suspension and in extreme cases, termination.
 If the allegation is criminal in nature, the case will be presented to the Hamilton County prosecutor's Office for review and action.
 Other appropriate remedies include policy change and retraining.

 NEED I BE CONCERNED ABOUT POSSIBLE RETALIATION FOR MAKING A COMPLAINT AGAINST AN OFFICER?